Terms and conditions with customer information

 2.3The seller can accept the offer of the customer within five days,

-- By sending the customer a written order confirmation or an order confirmation in text form (fax or e-mail), in which case the receipt of the order confirmation by the customer is decisive, or
+- by forwarding the customer a written confirmation or a confirmation in writing (fax or e-mail), wherein the extent of the order confirmation to the customer is decisive, or

-- By delivering the ordered goods to the customer, in so far as the access of the goods to the customer is relevant, or
+- by the customer the ordered goods, where the extent of access of goods to the customer is decisive, or

 - by after delivery of his order, he instructs the customer to pay.

-Where several of the above alternatives are present, the contract shall come into force at the time when one of the above alternatives occurs first.
-The deadline for the acceptance of the offer begins on the day after the submission of the offer by the customer and ends with the expiry of the fifth day following the submission of the offer.
-If the seller does not accept the offer of the customer within the aforementioned deadline, this shall be deemed a rejection of the offer with the result that the customer is no longer bound to his consent.
+If more than one of the alternatives mentioned above, the contract comes into effect at the time when one of the aforementioned alternatives occurs first.
+The deadline for the acceptance of the offer begins on the day after the submission of the offer by the customer to run and ends with the expiry of the fifth day, which follows the dispatch of the offer.
+If the seller does not accept the offer of the customer within the aforementioned period, this shall be deemed a rejection of the offer with the consequence that the customer is no longer bound by his declaration of intent.

 2.5When submitting an offer via the online order form of the seller, the contract text will be stored by the seller after conclusion of the contract and sent to the customer after sending his order in text form (eg e-mail, fax or letter).
 Any further provision of the contract by the seller does not take place.
 If the customer has set up a user account in the seller's online shop before submitting his order, the order data will be archived on the seller's website and can be retrieved by the customer via his password-protected user account with the corresponding login details.